nathanielnrn/nathanielnrn.github.io/content/projects/_index.md

 +++

 The following is a high level overview of some of the projects I've worked on.
-For more in depth explanations of my work on Calyx please see my [research](../research).
+For more in depth explanations of my work please see my [research](../research).